Urban Alert

 Usability Testing

-We tested our wireframes with both users and experts to identify usability issues early.
-Twelve participants completed key tasks using a think-aloud method, helping us uncover moments of confusion and friction in real time.
+We tested our wireframes with users and experts to identify usability issues early.
+Twelve participants completed key tasks using a think-aloud method, which revealed points of confusion around navigation, labels, and system feedback.
 In parallel, experts conducted cognitive walkthroughs to assess clarity, accessibility, and overall flow.

-We tested our wireframes with both users and experts to identify usability issues early.
-Twelve participants completed key tasks using a think-aloud method, helping us uncover moments of confusion and friction in real time.
+We tested our wireframes with users and experts to identify usability issues early.
+Twelve participants completed key tasks using a think-aloud method, which revealed points of confusion around navigation, labels, and system feedback.
 In parallel, experts conducted cognitive walkthroughs to assess clarity, accessibility, and overall flow.

-All findings were grouped into a severity chart, allowing us to prioritise fixes and focus on the most impactful improvements.
+All findings were grouped into a severity chart to prioritise the most critical issues and guide the next round of design decisions.

-All findings were grouped into a severity chart, allowing us to prioritise fixes and focus on the most impactful improvements.
+All findings were grouped into a severity chart to prioritise the most critical issues and guide the next round of design decisions.

 Clearer Navigation